chipsalliance/chisel/docs/src/explanations/connectable.md

 This means that users can try to assign to input ports of their module!
 If I write `x :<>= y`, and `x` is an input to the current module, then that is what the connection is trying to do.
 However, because input ports are not assignable from within the current module, Chisel will throw an error.
 This is the same error a user would get using a mono-directioned operator: `x := y` will throw the same error if `x` is an input to the current module. *Whether a component is assignable is irrelevant to the semantics of any connection operator assigning to it.*

 In summary, the port-direction computation is relative to the root marked `IO`, but connection-direction computation is relative to the consumer/producer that the connection is doing.
-This has the positive property that connection semantics are solely based on the Chisel types of the consumer/producer (nothing more, nothing less).
+This has the positive property that connection semantics are solely based on the Chisel structural type and its relative alignments of the consumer/producer (nothing more, nothing less).

 ### Aligned connection operator (:<=)